Guinn "Big Boy" Williams: Personal life

 In the 1920s, he had an affair with Mary Philbin while she was engaged to Paul Kohner.

 He was married to three actresses, the first being silent film actress Kathleen Collins.
 For a time, he was married to B-movie actress Barbara Weeks.
 His last wife was Dorothy Peterson, whom he first met in the 1940s.
 Prior to meeting her, he had been engaged to Lupe Vélez, but she broke off the engagement at their friend Errol Flynn's home by breaking a framed portrait of Williams over his head and then urinating on the picture.

 Like his father, Williams was active in an array of notable and state-related causes.
 He worked with the regional Agricultural Credit Association, the Production Credit Corporation, the Goat Raisers Association, the Texas Wool and Mohair Company, and the Bankers Association (all of which coincided both in his native Texas and adopted California).

-Throughout his life, Williams was active both in community affairs and the Methodist churches of Decatur, Texas, San Angelo, Texas, and Los Angeles, California.

 Williams died unexpectedly of uremic poisoning on June 6, 1962, aged 63.
 Williams was interred in the Enduring Faith section at Forest Lawn Memorial Park, Hollywood Hills of Los Angeles.